If I Had A Workers' Comp Claim, Here’s What I Would Do!

 2. Understand Your Injury and Disability Rating

-Be ready for the possibility of a low initial offer from the insurance company.
-This is a common strategy to minimize their payout.
-Do not accept the first offer without considering the full value of your claim, including ongoing medical needs and potential future expenses.
-Your attorney can help you respond with a counteroffer that reflects the true worth of your case.
-Remember, statistics show that negotiating rather than accepting the first offer can increase your settlement by up to 150%.
+Insurance companies often start with a low offer—it’s a common tactic to save money.
+Don’t jump at the first number they throw out.
+Think about the full value of your claim, including ongoing medical needs and future expenses.
+Your lawyer can help you counter with an offer that better reflects what your case is worth.
+Fun fact: negotiating instead of accepting the first offer can sometimes boost your settlement by up to 150%.

-Timing can have a significant impact on the amount you receive.
-Settling too early, before reaching Maximum Medical Improvement (MMI), may lead to an undervalued claim because the full extent of your injuries may not be known.
-However, waiting until after a permanency hearing could limit your ability to negotiate.
-The best time to settle is often when your future medical needs and level of disability are becoming clear, but before a judge formally determines your disability rating.
+Timing can make a big difference in what you get.
+Settling too soon—before you’ve hit Maximum Medical Improvement (MMI)—can leave you shortchanged because you might not know the full impact of your injury yet.
+On the flip side, waiting until after a permanency hearing could limit your ability to negotiate.
+The sweet spot is often when your future medical needs and level of disability are becoming clearer but before a judge finalizes your disability rating.

 Returning to Work